post-kerbin-mining-corporation/CryoEngines/readme.txt

 Some extra patches are bundled that you can use to tweak your installation.
 To install them, drop the correct folder from the Extras folder in this archive into your KSP GameData Folder

-CryoEnginesLFO: Converts engines to use LF/O instead of LH2/O at the cost of some Isp
+CryoEnginesLFO: Converts engines to use LF/O instead of LCH4/O or LH2/O at the cost of some Isp
 CryoEnginesNFAero: Surface attach all engines
 CryoEnginesRestock: Converts ReStock and Restock+ engines that 'should' be cryogenic to cryogenics